Cr4sh/openreil/docs/README.md

 ### Low level translation API <a id="_5_1"></a>

-OpenREIL has low level translation API that returns IR instructions as Python tupple.
+OpenREIL has low level translation API that returns IR instructions as Python tuple.
 Here is the description of using this API to decode `push eax` x86 instruction:

 ```python
 from pyopenreil import translator